-The Resource
+2. The Resource

-- 1.8.
+- 2.1.
 Dorset's varied geology makes it a mineral rich county with a diverse range of resources.
 Mineral extraction is tightly constrained by landscape and nature conservation interests.
-Much of the sand and gravel bearing areas coincide with important landscapes and designated habitats, but much also lies in areas where there are opportunities to avoid or mitigate against the adverse impact of development by re-creating habitats such as lowland heath. - 1.9.
+Much of the sand and gravel bearing areas coincide with important landscapes and designated habitats, but much also lies in areas where there are opportunities to avoid or mitigate against the adverse impact of development by re-creating habitats such as lowland heath. - 2.2.
 Dorset contains deposits of both sand and gravel and underlying Poole Formation sands, and is also a low/moderate producer of crushed rock, sourced from Portland and Purbeck.
-Dorset's sand and gravel resources are largely concentrated in the south east of the county. - 1.10.
-Dorset has one wharf at Poole, handling marine dredged sand and gravel; one railhead at Wool which has been used for exporting sand to London and one rail depot at Hamworthy (Poole), bringing crushed limestone from the Mendips (not currently in use).
+Dorset's sand and gravel resources are largely concentrated in the south east of the county. - 2.3.
+Dorset has one wharf at Poole, handling marine dredged sand and gravel; one railhead at Wool which has been used in the past for exporting sand to London and one rail depot at Hamworthy (Poole), bringing crushed limestone from the Mendips.